Mobility in Valmorea 2026 – Tuesday– lecture

 On Tuesday from 9:00am to 10:00am we listened to the lesson of Prof. Michele Freppaz, professor of the University of Turin from the department of agricultural, forestry and food sciences and a specialist in soil and snow science.

-He spoke about cryosphere basics, which includes all frozen water on Earth and is highly sensitive to climate change;
+He spoke about cryosphere basics, which includes all frozen water on Earth, which is highly sensitive to climate change.
+The glaciers, the snow covered mountains and the permafrost is turns the Alps into a critical region for studying climate impacts.

 Permafrost: